mellena1/UnDockerize/README.md

 `-o output_file specifies the output file name.
 Defaults to UnDockeried`

 ## Capabilities
-UnDockerize can currently handle a lot of the built in Dockerfile commands and automatically convert them into Ansible code.</br></br>
+UnDockerize can currently handle a lot of the built in Dockerfile commands and automatically convert them into Ansible code.

 ### Undockerize supports the following Dockerfile commands currently:
 * ADD - Including: pulling from remote locations, unarchiving tar files, and the normal COPY command.